mohamedyd/awesome_resources/Design ML Systems.md

 * Label multiplicity (disagreement among annotators), data lineage (keep track of origin of data sample & labels)
 * Natural labels (ground truth labels): labels from the user feedback
 * Feedback loop length: time it takes from when a prediction is served until when the feedback on it is received.
-* Handling lack of labels: Weak-supervision, semi-supervision, transfer learning, active learning, data augmentation
+* Handling lack of labels: Weak-supervision (e.g., Snorkel), semi-supervision, transfer learning, active learning, data augmentation
 * Self-training: use predictions on small labeled data as new labels to enhance the training data
 * Perturbation-based method (data augmentation): small perturbations to a sample shouldn't change its label
 * Active learning: label the samples most helpful to the model selected based on some metrics or heuristics